Jessica Lithwick

 Chu v China Southern Airlines Company Limited, 2023 BCSC 21: Acted as lead counsel for the successful 67-year-old plaintiff, a wrongfully dismissed former senior manager.
 At summary trial, despite the summary procedure, the plaintiff was awarded $50,000 in aggravated damages for mental distress suffered due to the employer’s breach of its duty of good faith and fair dealing in the manner of the dismissal and $100,000 in punitive damages.
 The Court found that the plaintiff, after eight years of employment, was entitled to 20 months’ salary for his employer’s failure to provide reasonable notice and that China Southern’s conduct was highly blameworthy, abusive, and reprehensible.

 R. v.
-Kirkpatrick 2022 SCC 33, lead counsel for the West Coast Legal Education and Action Fund (“West Coast LEAF”) in its intervention at the Supreme Court of Canada, successfully arguing that the law should recognize that sex with a condom and sex without a condom are two different sexual acts such that violating a person’s consent to have sex with a condom only in a sexual assault regardless of whether or not the absence of a condom posed a health care risk for the complainant
+Kirkpatrick 2022 SCC 33, lead counsel for an intervener at the Supreme Court of Canada, successfully arguing that the law should recognize that sex with a condom and sex without a condom are two different sexual acts such that violating a person’s consent to have sex with a condom only in a sexual assault regardless of whether or not the absence of a condom posed a health care risk for the complainant

 A.B. v.
 C.D., 2020 BCCA 11, counsel for one of two successful respondents in an appeal wherein the Court of Appeal confirmed a mature transgender minor’s right to consent to hormone therapy for treatment of his gender dysphoria despite his father’s opposition to that treatment